 Before starting the tutorial, do the following:

-- Create a Google Cloud account.
+- Create a Google Cloud account and log in.

 - Install the Google Cloud SDK.